 Which conditions can lead to bubbles?
 How can they be prevented?
-In the light of their repeated occurrence and the ongoing policy debate regarding potential counter-measures, these questions seem important and topical.
-We propose a fundamental mechanism that allows for the emergence of bubbles, based on an unknown maximum market size and limited liability of traders.
+To answer these questions, we propose a fundamental mechanism that allows for the emergence of bubbles, based on an unknown maximum market size and limited liability of traders.
 Analyzing optimal lending of households to traders and the investment decision of traders, we derive conditions under which bubbles can occur.
 These conditions allow us to evaluate policy measures for the prevention of bubbles, such as a Tobin tax or capital requirements.
 We also analyze who benefits from these policies and who loses.

 The model features traders and households, both with endowments they want to invest.
 Households have a relative investment disadvantage, which incentivizes them to lend to traders.
 We make two crucial assumptions in the model setup.
 First, traders face limited liability towards households.
 Second, the number of households and traders is fixed but unknown.
 We call the aggregate volume of traders' and households' endowments market depth, as it represents the maximum amount of investment that a specific asset market can attract.
-Rational traders in this market are willing to invest in an overpriced asset, as long as there is a sufficiently high probability that they will be able to sell the asset, at an even higher price, to yet another future market participant.1 In this case there can be price paths above the steady-state price, which we call bubbles.
+Rational traders in this market are willing to invest in an overpriced asset, as long as there is a sufficiently high probability that they will be able to sell the asset, at an even higher price, to yet another future market participant.
+In this case there can be price paths above the steady-state price, which we call bubbles.
 At some point, a bubble will exceed market depth, leading to an immediate burst.
 The risk of holding the asset at this moment deters traders from buying the asset on their own account.
 In equilibrium, however, traders are leveraged with loans from households.
 This creates incentives to invest in a risky, overpriced asset.
 Whether this rationale is sufficient to create a bubble depends on the thickness of the tail of the ex-ante distribution of market depth and on the degree of leverage.

-By assuming an unknown market depth and limited liability, we combine core elements from Blanchard and Watson (1982) and Weil (1987) on the one hand, and Allen and Gale (2000) on the other.
-Blanchard and Watson show, in a nutshell, that asset-price bubbles can always emerge if market depth is implicitly assumed to be large enough.2 Weil (1987) and related papers
+By assuming an unknown market depth and limited liability, we combine core elements from the models of bubbles of Blanchard and Watson (1982) and Weil (1987) on the one hand, and Allen and Gale (2000) on the other.
+Blanchard and Watson show, in a nutshell, that asset-price bubbles can always emerge if market depth is implicitly assumed to be large enough.
+Weil (1987)

-^{1.} In the model, traders are aware that they are investing in a bubble.
+1. In the model, traders are aware that they are investing in a bubble.
 Conlon (2004) argues that in many bubble periods the overvaluation of assets was widely discussed.
 Referring to the dot-com bubble, Brunnermeier and Nagel (2004) provide evidence that hedge funds were riding the bubble, a result similar to a previous finding by Wermers (1999).
 The authors relate this to a short-term horizon of the managers, among other elements.
 Our model is consistent with this notion.